GLOBAL MARKETS-Central banks' dovish cooing keeps world stocks lulled near two-week highs

 But some caution seeped in after the previous day's frenzy.

-German and U.S. bond yields, which hit record lows and two-year lows respectively after Draghi's comments, inched higher to trade just off those levels.
+German and U.S. bond yields, which hit record lows and two-year lows respectively after Draghi's comments, inched around three basis points higher on the day.

 European shares slipped off six-week highs and Wall Street futures indicated a slightly weaker opening on Wednesday.